shiqiooi/msme-credit-risk-extraction/README.md

 # AI-Powered Automation of Credit Risk Report Extraction for MSMEs

 This repository hosts my Final Year Project (Capstone Project 1 & 2) at Sunway University.
-It focuses on automating the extraction of financial indicators from Malaysian MSME credit-risk reports using rule-based parsing. and machine learning.
+It focuses on automating the extraction of financial indicators from Malaysian MSME credit-risk reports using rule-based parsing and machine learning.

 ---